 “Voice and Responsibility: a praxis workshop on Verbatim technique and Research exploration”

-Contact e-mail: Kathleen Gallagher (email@example.com) and Andrew Wasyleczko (Andrew@projecthumanity.ca).
+Contact e-mail: Kathleen Gallagher (firstname.lastname@example.org) and Andrew Kushnir (Andrew@projecthumanity.ca).

 Call for participants

 How do we receive and tell each other’s stories?

 Kathleen Gallagher is Distinguished Professor at the University of Toronto and a long-time researcher of young people in the drama classroom.
 Andrew Kushnir is a Toronto-based theatre-maker and artistic director of Project: Humanity, a leading developer of Verbatim Theatre.
 Together they’ve been collaborating on a project that connects the voices and insights of young people, artists, and teachers in Canada, India, Taiwan, Greece and England.
 Towards Youth: a play on radical hope is a new work built from this study.
 Premiering in Toronto at Crow’s Theatre in March 2019, the piece has been developed through an international, intergenerational and intercultural framework.
 A central question in this work: how do we share the stories of others and maintain our ethical responsibility to them?
 Or as Kwame Anthony Appiah (2006, xxi) has aptly asked, “What do we owe strangers by virtue of our shared humanity?”